infinite-industries/vue-stripe-node/README.md

 # vue-stripe-node
-quick demo for implementing stripe checkout in vue
+quick demo for implementing stripe checkout in Vue.js